kooroshvaziri/AIML_Classifier_Performance_Comparison_for_Termed_Certified_Deposits/README.md

 ## Improving Models (iteration two)

-With linear and non-linear important features descibed in previous section, it was apparent that some of the features incomplete values, like "education_uknown" or "default_uknown" or "loan_unknown," have high correlations, so it was decided to drop these columns so we don't introduce unwanted noise to the data.
+With linear and non-linear important features described in previous section, it was apparent that some of the features incomplete values, like "education_uknown" or "default_uknown" or "loan_unknown," have high correlations, so it was decided to drop these columns so we don't introduce unwanted noise to the data.

 For the improved models, these columns are dropped from the dataset: job, marital, day_of_week, default, loan, cons.conf.idx, previous, poutcome, previous, education, campaign, and housing.
-An improved ***Logistic Regression*** model with the hyperparamethers of ***(class_weight='balanced', penalty='l2', fit_intercept=False)*** revealed the following scores and coefficients with only 142 cases misclassified as ***False Negative***:
+An improved ***Logistic Regression*** model with the hyperparameters of ***(class_weight='balanced', penalty='l2', fit_intercept=False)*** revealed the following scores and coefficients with only 142 cases misclassified as ***False Negative***:
 ```
 Accuracy of LR:  0.82
 Precision of LR:  0.38